KirilYakimov/bright-future/README.md

 # Bright future project

-School project which will write posts to database which will be seen by accessing endpoint which will show on the hope wall.
+School project which will write posts to database which will be seen by accessing endpoint which will show on the home wall.

 ## Pre-reqs